venchen/todo/README.md

 This is a simple TO DO app based on a tutorial by cloudflare (CF) on using CF Workers (https://workers.cloudflare.com/) and CF KV Store (https://developers.cloudflare.com/workers/reference/storage)

-I found CF KV Store to be extremely slow for something that claims low latency and global data distribution (140 milliseconds for a PUT - come on!!).
-Also CF KV Store is eventually consistent and that means global edge apps CANNOT trust state as it might be stale (Eventual Consistency only makes a liveness gaurantee)

-So instead Ive re-implemented this to use Macrometa's global database (which provides a KV, DocDB, Graphs, Time series, pub/sub, streams and event processing).
-Macrometa DB is extremely low latency and offers a better consistency model based on using CRDTs (https://www.macrometa.co/technology).
-The underlying tech has been heavily scrutinized at places like High Performance Transaction Systems (HPTS 2019).
-The Macrometa DB is globally distributed across 100s of locations at CDN scale and delivers stateful data handling to containers, lambdas, serverless functions and more.

 Limitations